-Texas is home to more than 950 local history museums.
+Texas is home to over 1,000 local history museums.
 Whether housed in a historic structure or a state-of-the-art new building, each one is dedicated to telling the story of a community’s unique history.
 Collectively, they preserve the real places and the real things that tell the whole story of Texas.

 The Museum Services Program enables small history museums to better carry out their missions by helping them to increase their capacity for meeting professional standards.
 We do this by providing the following services at no cost: